Links to Dani Ripley's short stories published elsewhere:

 “Well, he did real good.
 If you have any more problems, give me a shout.”
 He turned to leave, stepping carefully down our porch steps.
 “I take referrals, too,” he called over his shoulder as he lowered himself into a long, black sedan.
 It looked like a hearse.

 My mom draped her arm around my shoulder as we watched him leave.
-“You know mom,” I said to her as he turned out of our driveway and drove away into the suburban twilight, “I think it’s going to be a really good night.”
+“You know mom,” I said as he turned out of our driveway and drove away into the suburban twilight, “I think it’s going to be a really good night.”

 Emily sits in the first row of desks at the front of her seventh-grade science class, her right knee jackhammering while she waits her turn.
 Her name is Emily Ziegler, so she’s always the last to go.
 Other kids brought props as visual aids: dioramas, hanging mobiles, and elaborate poster boards, but Emily doesn’t need props.
 All she needs is her mom’s cell phone, borrowed just for this occasion, and a roll of good duct tape.